 It really is the most magical sight, from the first moment when we see their huge puffs of breath against the frigid air, with the snow-capped mountains as our backdrop, to when they arch their backs in a massive dive, showing off their tail flukes.

 Seeing whales and northern lights are rightly on the top of people’s Icelandic bucket lists, and we love showing everyone both.
-If you have booked onto a whale watching tour with us you can come out with us to see the aurora for half price, but still aboard the luxury superyacht Amelia Rose.
+If you have booked onto a whale watching tour with us you can come out with us to see the aurora for half price, but still aboard the superyacht Amelia Rose.
 Sea Trips Reykjavik sail daily from Reykjavík Old Harbor, Iceland.

 Learn more about how to spot whales here.